stuWolf/WolfgangStueckle_T1A3/README.md

 For example:
 What happens to a -1000$ credit card balance at 25% when you leave it for 5 years?
-Or what is the buying power of 10,000$ cash  at 4% inflation anfter 10 or 20 years? (set interest rate to -4%) The program turned into a great tool for financial planning and education.
+Or what is the buying power of 10,000$ cash  at 4% inflation anfter 10 or 20 years? (set interest rate to -4%) On the plus side if you give your child a $1000 at his birthday and put it into an investment funds at average return of 12%, how much would it be worth at 65?
+(Warren Buffets longterm return is actually 18%) Try it out.
+The program turned into a great tool for financial planning and education.
+I want to try to implement it as an app and integrate it as an example of my work in my profile page.

 ## R3 Attribution and Project Idea